croogo/docs/docs/guide/migration.md

 ---

-There is no fully automatic approach to migrate a project to _Croogo 4.x_ at the moment, but this must be done manually using one of these main approaches:
+There is no fully automatic approach to migrate a project to _Croogo 4.x_ at the moment, so this must be done manually using one of these main approaches:
 1) Migrate an existing installation by changing the source files and bumping version in the `composer.json` file.